Healthy Beef and Broccoli (Paleo & Whole30)

-Healthy Beef and Broccoli – This paleo beef & broccoli is always a huge hit!
+Learn how to make Healthy Beef and Broccoli!
+This paleo beef & broccoli is always a huge hit!
 Who knew this take-out favorite is so easy to make at home?
-And–BONUS–it’s paleo, gluten free, and Whole30 approved!
+And–BONUS–it’s gluten-free, and Whole30 approved!

-I’ll always have a soft spot for something that takes a bit more time and effort (like slow-simmered soups or stews, or a fancy dessert), but most days we’re eating meals that are fairly straight-forward and simple.
+I’ll always have a soft spot for something that takes a bit more time and effort (like slow-simmered soups or a great stew recipe, or a fancy dessert), but most days we’re eating meals that are fairly straightforward and simple.

-That never (EVER!) means we sacrifice flavor, and this healthy beef and broccoli is one of those dynamite recipes that hits all my favorite criteria–fast, healthy, easy, and delicious.
+That never (EVER!) means we sacrifice flavor, and this healthy beef and broccoli stir fry recipe is one of those dynamite recipes that hits all my favorite criteria–fast, healthy, easy, and delicious.

 Thinly sliced beef gets dredged in a little bit of arrowroot (or cornstarch, if you’re not paleo/don’t have it), and a super-quick sear in the pan.
-Paired with tender, delicious broccolini (or broccoli), and a five-ingredient sauce, the flavor combination is magic.
-I love when I can coax as much flavor as possible out of a short ingredient list.
-Here’s what you need to get started:
+Paired with tender, delicious broccoli, and a five-ingredient sauce, the flavor combination is magic.
+You’ll need:

-- BROCCOLI OR BROCCOLINI.
-To add some veggies and a pretty pop of green, you’ll add some fresh broccoli or broccolini.
+• BROCCOLI OR BROCCOLINI.
+To add some veggies and a pretty pop of green, you’ll add some fresh broccoli florets or broccolini.
 Either will work!
 See the notes section below for more details.

-- GINGER + GARLIC + BLACK PEPPER.
-Then, to round out the sauce’s flavor and give it some depth, I add a combination of ginger, garlic, and black pepper.
+• GINGER + GARLIC + BLACK PEPPER.
+Then, to round out the sauce’s flavor and give it some depth, I add a combination of fresh ginger, fresh garlic, and black pepper.
 It’s super flavorful without being spicy, and tastes incredible with the rest of the ingredients!

 The beef stays tender, the broccolini is cooked just enough, and the savory sauce ties everything together.
 Serve this with a side of fresh pineapple, and some rice or cauliflower rice, and dinner is done!